elastic/apm/specs/agents/metadata.md

 For official Elastic agents, the agent name should just be the name of the language for which the agent is written, in lower case.

+Services running on AWS Lambda [require specific values](tracing-instrumentation-aws-lambda.md) for some of the above mentioned fields.

 ### Cloud Provider Metadata

 [Cloud provider metadata](https://github.com/elastic/apm-server/blob/master/docs/spec/v2/metadata.json)